jessica2828/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `17` or above installed in your Computer.
+1. **Ensure you have Java `17` or above installed in your Computer.** Verify your Java version by opening a terminal or command prompt and typing: `java -version`

-1. Download the latest `.jar` file from [here](https://github.com/se-edu/addressbook-level3/releases).
+1. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-F15-2/tp/releases/tag/v1.3).

 1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar educontacts.jar` command to run the application.<br>
+1. Open a command terminal, navigate into the folder you put the jar file in by using the `cd` command, and use the `java -jar EduContacts.jar` command to run the application.<br>

    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>

-   Some example commands you can try:
+**Some example commands you can try:**

+    list
-   * `list` : Lists all contacts.
+Lists all contacts.

-   * `add 12345678 n/John Doe p/99999999 e/johndoe@example.com a/123 Jane Doe Road c/Computer Science t/Student` : Adds a contact named `John Doe` to EduContacts.
+    add 12345678 n/John Doe p/99999999 e/johndoe@example.com a/123 Jane Doe Road c/Computer Science t/Student
+ Adds a contact named `John Doe` to EduContacts.

+    delete 12345678`
-   * `delete 12345678` : Deletes a student contact with StudentID `12345678`.
+Deletes a student contact with StudentID `12345678`.

+    clear
-   * `clear` : Deletes all contacts.
+Deletes all contacts.

+    exit
-   * `exit` : Exits the app.
+Exits the app.

-1. Refer to the [Features](#features) below for details of each command.
+_Refer to the [Features](#features) below for details of each command._

 --------------------------------------------------------------------------------------------------------------------